nonconvexopt/undergraduate_thesis/readme.md

-This is repository for graduation of Computer Engineering, SKKU
+This is repository for graduation certification of the Department of Computer Engineering in SKKU